-ASFDT-406-1604 Food Innovation
+ASFDT-406-1604: Food Innovation

-Unit level (MQF): 4 Credits: 6
+Unit level (MQF/EQF): 4 Credits: 6 Delivery Mode: Face to Face Total Learning Hours: 150

 Man's management of food resources has been the basis of all his achievements ever since he realised that, by working as a team, he could hunt big game that he had, previously, considered as too big for him to handle on his own, or else was considered a predator to be avoided and feared.
 Instead of going out to hunt on his own and risk getting injured or even killed, man extracted himself from the food chain and became the top boss, the overseer of everything else.
 Another food innovation introduced by man was that of using fire to cook his food which rendered it -especially meat - much more digestible and easier to chew.